ReentryGame/Languages/README.md

 The default language is en-us.
 This can be seen in the file name:
 MainMenuUI.en-us.json

-If the game would support another language such as de-de (German (Germany)), the english file would need to be translated to German, and saved as:
+For the game to support another language such as de-de (German (Germany)), the english file would need to be translated to German, and saved as:
 MainMenuUI.de-de.json

 ### 3. Translate
-Copy the abosule path and the file name if the file you want to translate (english base file).
+Copy the abosule path and the file name of the file you want to translate (english base file).
 For example:
 C:\repos\Reentry\languages\MainMenuUI.en-us.json

 Start Reentry, and press CONTRIBUTE on the Main Menu, then launch the TRANSLATE GAME UI tool.